5 Best API Documentation Tools for Developers (2026)

 Five tools isn't exhaustive.
 A few others show up in every roundup for good reason:

-- Redocly — Open-core API docs platform.
+• Redocly — Open-core API docs platform.
 The free Redoc renderer generates a clean three-panel API reference as static HTML.
 Commercial platform adds Try-it consoles and API governance, starting at $10/user/month.
 Their open-source CLI for linting OpenAPI specs is worth using even if you host docs elsewhere.

 Frequently Asked Questions

-What is the best tool for API documentation?
+What is the best software documentation tool?

 Depends on your team and workflow.
 For AI-first documentation with OpenAPI support and a Git-based workflow, Jamdesk is our recommendation because we're biased!
 After Jamdesk, we would lean towards Mintlify if it fits your budget.
 For teams that want full control and don't mind maintaining a React project, Docusaurus is hard to beat on flexibility.
 See the comparison table for a side-by-side breakdown.